MerthinTechnologies/push-ced-source-action/README.md

 ### `environment`

-Environment to use in CloudEdgeDistribution.
+Environment to use in Cloud/Edge Distribution.
 If not specified it'll try to resolve it from environment variable `CED_ENVIRONMENT`, it'll use the default environment in ced.json otherwise.

 ### `path`

-Path to the CloudEdgeDistribution project.
+Path to the Cloud/Edge Distribution project.
 If not specified it'll try to resolve it from environment variable `CED_PROJECT_PATH`, it'll use current folder otherwise.

 ## Example usage